zph/terraform-provider-mysql/website/docs/index.html.markdown

 * `password` - (Optional) Password for the given user, if that user has a password, can also be sourced from the `MYSQL_PASSWORD` environment variable.
 * `proxy` - (Optional) Proxy socks url, can also be sourced from `ALL_PROXY` or `all_proxy` environment variables.
 * `tls` - (Optional) The TLS configuration.
 One of `false`, `true`, or `skip-verify`.
 Defaults to `false`.
 Can also be sourced from the `MYSQL_TLS_CONFIG` environment variable.
+* `custom_tls` - (Optional) Sets custom tls options for the connection.
+Documentation for encrypted connections can be found [here](https://dev.mysql.com/doc/refman/8.0/en/using-encrypted-connections.html).
+Consider setting shorter `connect_retry_timeout_sec` for debugging, as the default is 10 minutes .This is a block containing an optional `config_key`, which value is discarded but might be useful when troubleshooting, and the following required arguments:
+  * `ca_cert`
+  * `client_cert`
+  * `client_key`

 * `max_conn_lifetime_sec` - (Optional) Sets the maximum amount of time a connection may be reused.
 If d <= 0, connections are reused forever.
 * `max_open_conns` - (Optional) Sets the maximum number of open connections to the database.
 If n <= 0, then there is no limit on the number of open connections.
 * `conn_params` - (Optional) Sets extra mysql connection parameters (ODBC parameters).
 Most useful for session variables such as `default_storage_engine`, `foreign_key_checks` or `sql_log_bin`.